-With the development of rapidly changing covid updates worldwide, here are some of our most frequently asked questions about covid-19 in Indonesia today.
-You can find information and related issues about Indonesia's covid update on our official social media and recent article here.
+With the development of rapidly changing covid updates worldwide, here are some of our most frequently asked questions about COVID-19 in Indonesia today.
+You can find information and related issues about Indonesia's COVID-19 update on our official social media and recent article here.

-As of July 25, 2021, according to the data from the Ministry of Health regarding Phase I, Phase II, and Phase III vaccination target which includes public officials, health workers, the elderlies, vulnerable individuals, general public, and teenagers (12 - 17 years old), Bali has the highest number of people receiving the first vaccination dose, reaching 88.43% of the vaccination target.
-Jakarta is the second-highest number to have received the first dose with 84.56%.
-The third province in Indonesia with the highest first dose vaccination is Riau Islands, with 63.02%.
+As of February 6, 2022, according to the data from the Ministry of Health regarding Phase I, Phase II, and Phase III vaccination targets which includes public officials, health workers, the elderlies, vulnerable individuals, the general public, and teenagers (12 - 17 years old), Jakarta has the highest number of people receiving the first vaccination dose, reaching 147.34% of the vaccination target.
+Bali has the second-highest number to receive the first dose with 114.66%.
+The third province in Indonesia with the highest first dose vaccination is Yogyakarta, with 109.82%.

-However, InDOnesia CAREs for your comfortable return and is currently preparing to welcome you back with these measures : CHSE (Cleanliness, Health, Safety, and Environmental Sustainability) health protocols; updating regulations based on current conditions; adopting new procedures at airports, harbors, and ground crossings; collaborating with hotels, transportation services, and local guides to adapt with the new era of travel.
+As we welcome you to the country again, InDOnesia CAREs for your comfortable return by providing you with CHSE (Cleanliness, Health, Safety, and Environmental Sustainability) protocols; updating regulations based on current conditions; adopting new procedures at airports, harbors, and ground crossings; collaborating with hotels, transportation services, and local guides to adapt with the new era of travel.